Bars And Clubs Aren't All Bad

 "The things people do in clubs are shallow"

 When you read the list above, did you catch yourself turning up your nose at any of the points?
 "Ugh, dancing is so mindless.
 Why do people like it?"
 That's the first way people who dislike clubbing tend to dismiss it.
 They see everything that draws people to clubs as shallow and below them.
 My main response to that is you don't have to like everything, but things like dancing and listening to good music are fun for their own sake.
 What's wrong with that?
-Sure, they're not as deep as reading philosophy, but there's no law that says you have to devote all of your time to deep, meaningful pursuits.
+Sure, they're not as deep as reading philosophy, but there's no law that says you have to devote all of your time to cerebral, meaningful pursuits.
 You probably have your own fun, pointless hobbies which other people don't see the big deal about.

 The other thing to watch out for is saying you don't like something for reasons that don't really have to do with the activity itself.
 For example, someone may think they don't like clubbing because it's superficial and annoying, but they're also uncomfortable in that setting, and a little envious of the people who do well in that world.
 I cover this ego-cushioning thinking in this article.

 "The only reason people really go to clubs is to..."

 This is the second way people write off clubbing.
-Their reasoning is that while people supposedly go clubbing to dance or whatever, they really have a less flattering ulterior motive.
+Their reasoning is that while people supposedly go clubbing to dance or unwind, they really have a less-flattering ulterior motive.
 The implication is that no one could really like what clubbing has to offer for its own sake.
 The only reason they're in it is for something else.
 The one's I've heard are:

 - People only really go clubbing to try to get laid.

 - Women really only go clubbing for the attention they get from men.